Far Beyond the Stars: Plot

-At the magazine, the entire staff loves his story, including Pabst's secretary Darlene Kursky (Jadzia Dax); however, Pabst refuses to print it on the grounds that the readers won't like a story with a black protagonist.
-But Russell keeps writing sequels to the story, and Macklin proposes a compromise: frame the story as just a dream, which Pabst reluctantly agrees to.
+At the magazine, the staff loves his story, including Pabst's secretary Darlene Kursky (Jadzia Dax), but Pabst refuses to print it, claiming that readers won't like a story with a black protagonist.
+Macklin proposes a compromise: frame the story as a dream, which Pabst reluctantly agrees to.
 While Russell and Cassie are out celebrating, Jimmy is shot and killed by officers Ryan and Mulkahey.
 When Russell protests, they beat him savagely.

-On his first day back at the office weeks later, Russell is eager to see his story in print.
-Pabst arrives empty-handed: the owner has pulped this month's issue rather than publish a story featuring a black hero, and Russell is fired.
-Russell breaks down, screaming that they cannot destroy his ideas and that the future he envisions is real.
-As he is taken away by an ambulance, the preacher appears next to him, and tells him that he is both the dreamer and the dream.
+On his first day back at the office weeks later, Russell is stunned to learn that the owner has pulped this month's issue rather than publish a story featuring a black hero, and Russell is fired.
+Russell has a mental breakdown and is taken away by an ambulance.
+The preacher appears and tells him that he is both the dreamer and the dream.

 Sisko wakes up back on the station.
 He is deeply moved by his vision and wonders if somewhere, far beyond the stars, Benny Russell is really out there, dreaming of them.

+Afrofuturism

+Although Star Trek has been noted for its commentary on racism and racial relations since its debut in 1966, this episode in particular is considered to have the most "overt discussion of white supremacy and black identity."
+It also presents to viewers the difficulty of including Black people in American science-fiction and the consequential delay in developing the genre of afrofuturism.